Comparing Bushnell-Kutzko and S\'echerre's constructions of types for $\mathrm{GL}_{N}$ and its inner forms with Yu's construction: Introduction

 \section{Introduction}

-Let $F$ be a non-archimedean local field of residual characteristic $p$ and let $G$ be the group of $F$-points of a connected reductive group defined over $F$.
+Let $F$ be a non-archimedean local field such that the residual characteristic $p$ is odd, and let $G$ be the group of $F$-points of a connected reductive group defined over $F$.
 The aim of type theory is to classify, up to some natural equivalence, the smooth irreducible complex representations of $G$ in terms of representations of compact open subgroups.
 For complex supercuspidal representations of $G$, some constructions of types are known.
-For example, Bushnell--Kutzko \cite{BK1} constructed types, called simple types, for any irreducible supercuspidal representations when $G=\GL_{N}(F)$.
-S\'echerre \cite{S1}, \cite{S2}, \cite{S3}, and S\'echerre--Stevens \cite{SS} extended the construction of simple types to any irreducible supercuspidal representations of any inner form $G$ of $\GL_{N}(F)$.
-For an arbitrary reductive group $G$, Yu's construction \cite{Yu} yields all supercuspidal representations if $p$ does not divide the order of the Weyl group of $G$, a condition that guarantees that all tori of $G$ split over a tamely ramified field extension of $F$.
-It is a natural question whether there exists some relationship between these constructions of types.
-The goal of this article is to compare Bushnell-Kutzko and Sécherre's constructions to Yu's one.